oFrusch/ember-simple-auth-auth0/README.md

 ## Calling an API

-Use the `jwt` authorizer to get the user's token for API-calling purposes.
+The plugin `ember-simple-auth` provides the `authorize` hook to add the token of the user to the headers of the API request.

 See [server](./server) for an example of an express application getting called by the ember app.